n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.autopilot.md

 * Contact Journey
     * Add contact to list
 * Contact List
-    * Add contact to list.
+    * Add contact to list
-    * Check if contact is on list.
+    * Check if contact is on list
-    * Get all contacts on list.
+    * Get all contacts on list
-    * Remove a contact from a list.
+    * Remove a contact from a list
 * List
-    * Create a list.
+    * Create a list
     * Get all lists